Themezly/Documentation/pages/theme-settings/page-title-options.md

 </a>
 </div>

 To access Creatus __Page Title Options__ please go to __Appearance__ >  __Theme Settings__ and locate the __Page title__ tab in the left side vertical menu.
-Page title section options will let you setup your page title and assign in to specific pages.
+Page title section options will help you setup your page title and assign in to specific pages.
 Page title sections options are separated in to 3 tabs;

 1. <a class="thz-scroll" href="#section">Section</a>
 2. <a class="thz-scroll" href="#title">Title</a>